gromakovsky/Orchid/README.md

 lines contain indented block with function's body.
 Argument list is enclosed in parenthesis and contains (possible empty) list of typed arguments delimited by `comma`.
 Trailing comma is permitted.
 Typed argument has a form `name : type`.
+Type of argument is an identifier optionally followed by `*` (to denote pointer type).
 Return type is separated by `→` (U+2192) character and represented as identifier.
 Function body is a sequence of statements.
 Nested function definitions are accepted by parser, but are prohibited in this version (the error is raised in such cases).
 Function names starting with `__` are reserved for internal usage by standard library.

 Example:

 ```
 def f(a : int64, b: int64) → int64:
     return a + b

+def q(a : A *) → int64:
+    (*a).z()
+    return 0
 ```

 ### Variable definition